canonical/charming-actions/channel/README.md

 # canonical/charming-actions/channel

-This action allows you to, based on the github reference, decide which channel on CharHhub to release a change to.
+This action allows you to, based on the github reference, decide which channel on Charmhub to release a change to.
 In itself, this action does not mutate any state on either GitHub or CharmHub.

 ## Usage